 Alexandria is deeply committed to providing a world-class musical education, whether someone desires to be a competition-winning pianist or as someone who wishes to deepen their appreciation for music.

 She takes great pride in thoughtfully designing customized lesson plans based on each student’s unique skills and talents, interests, and long-term goals.
 The result is not only technical and musical fluency at the piano, but providing a broad appreciation of music that will last a lifetime.
-She also leads the piano pedagogy program at the University of Nevada–Las Vegas (UNLV), where she trains the next generation of piano teachers—both undergraduate and graduate majors—in the art, science, and heart of great teaching.
+She also leads the piano pedagogy program at the University of Nevada–Las Vegas (UNLV), where she trains the next generation of piano teachers—both undergraduate and graduate pianists—in the art, science, and heart of great teaching.

 Alexandria holds a Doctorate of Musical Arts and Masters degree in piano performance from SUNY Stony Brook and a Bachelor of Music from the Eastman School of Music.
 A proud alumna of the Las Vegas Academy of the Arts, she was an inaugural inductee in their Hall of Fame.